scott-braze/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

   - web
 ---

-# SDK Authentication

-SDK Authentication ensures that no one can impersonate or create Braze users using your SDK API Keys.

 {% alert important %}
 This feature is in _beta_ and only available for Android, Web, and iOS SDKs.
 {% endalert %}

-## How It Works
+# SDK Authentication

+SDK Authentication ensures that no one can impersonate or create Braze users using your SDK API Keys.
 Braze SDKs, like other client-side libraries, use a public API key to identify your app.
-In order to ensure that Braze only trusts requests from authenticated users, this feature allows _you_ to supply Braze with secure, cryptographic proof.
+To ensure that Braze only trusts requests from authenticated users, this feature allows _you_ to supply Braze with secure, cryptographic proof.
 After all, your server is the only one who would know whether a user is who they claim to be in your app (using cookies or other persistent session data).

 When enabled, this feature will prevent unauthorized requests that use your app's SDK API Keys for logged in users, including:
 - Sending custom events, attributes, purchases, and session data
 - Creating new users in your Braze App Group
 - Updating standard user profile attributes